 A destination register wider than the specified type may be used.
 The value loaded is sign-extended to the destination register width for signed integers, and is zero-extended to the destination register width for unsigned and bit-size types.
-See Table 23 for a description of these relaxed type-checking rules.
+See Table 25 for a description of these relaxed type-checking rules.

-.f16 data may be loaded using ldu.b16, and then converted to .f32 or .f64 using cvt.
+.f16 data may be loaded using ldu.b16, and then converted to .f32 or .f64 using cvt or can be used in half precision floating point instructions.